 Even though it is the most popular tourist attraction in Europe’s Capital we haven’t managed to get to see it, but if you have more time in Brussels, you should.

-The nine spheres represent an iron crystal magnified 165 billion times and sure makes the perfect spot for some iconic pictures from Brussels.
+The nine spheres represent an iron crystal magnified 165 billion times and sure make the perfect spot for some iconic pictures from Brussels.

 You can also visit it on the inside and take in the 360 degrees Brussels panorama while enjoying a delicious Belgian meal at the restaurant you’ll find inside.